okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/ie-limitations/index.md

 #### Sessions APIs

-**What Changed:** Some Sessions APIs aren't supported in Identity Engine.
+**What Changed:** Some Sessions APIs aren't supported in Okta Identity Engine.

 **Further Information:** APIs not supported on Okta Identity Engine sessions: